jamen/domain-check/README.md

 Also note that you can put multiple flags together in one group... e.g. `c -isn`

-You can also pipe into domain-check if you have domains listed elsewhere.
+You can also pipe into domain-check if you have domains listed elsewhere, but __you have to specify `-i`__.
 Take this example, say we have a file full of domains that we want to check, we can use `cat` to read it, and then pipe it into domain-check:

 ```
 $ cat domain_list.txt | c -is